 Additionally, the launch of the iPhone in 2007 — and the release of Android soon after — brought with it the mobile design revolution and a renewed focus on user experience.

 Each design revolution was triggered by designers searching for more efficient and more enjoyable ways for users to interact with content.

-But whereas this kind of user-centered design focuses solely on a user accomplishing their own goals, conversion-centered design is focused towards having the user complete a single business goal.
+But whereas this kind of user-centered design focuses solely on a user accomplishing their own goals, Conversion-Centered Design (CCD) is focused towards having the user complete a single business goal.

 This can seem like a huge shift, but the goal is essentially the same: getting the user what they need with the least friction possible.